This content is intended to serve as general information; it is not legal advice nor intended as legal advice.

 Under Texas law, if your school wants to suspend you, they have to identify the behavior as a "suspendable" offense in your student code of conduct.
 If you are facing a suspension of 10 days or more, you have a right to a formal process and can be represented by a lawyer.

-Texas has decriminalized truancy, so if your walkout lasts more than four days, you can’t be arrested just for participating in a prolonged walkout.
-But your school counselor will be required to meet with you to create an attendance plan if you miss class for four days in a three month period.
+Texas has decriminalized truancy, so if your walkout lasts more than three days or parts of days. you can’t be arrested just for participating in a prolonged walkout.
+But your school counselor will be required to meet with you and implement truancy prevention measures if you miss class for three days of parts of days in a four week period.

 Find out the rules so you can tell if they are being applied differently when it comes to your walkout.
 If you are punished unfairly, you and your parent/guardian have the right to make informal and formal complaints to your school district.
 Check out your student code of conduct for information about the complaint and grievance process.